 How Cucumbers Grow

-There are two different ways that cucumbers can grow, depending on the variety you have chosen.
+There are different varieties of cucumbers.
+There are two different ways that cucumbers can grow, depending on the variety you choose.

 How Long Does It Take for a Cucumber Plant to Grow?